axsilva1991/wishlist/README.md

 $ docker-compose up --build

 ```
-After finalize tests this image its stoped.
+After finishing the tests, this image will be interrupted.

 ## Documentation